Why is this medication prescribed?

 Dasatinib comes as a tablet to take by mouth.
-It is usually taken once a day, in the morning or the evening, with or without food.
+It is usually taken once a day, in the morning or in the evening, with or without food.
 Take dasatinib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take dasatinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole; do not split, chew, or crush them.
 If you cannot swallow the tablets whole or if you are giving this medication to a child, ask your doctor how to take dasatinib tablets.
 Wear latex or nitrile gloves when handling tablets that are accidently crushed or broken to prevent contact with the medication.

 Your doctor may adjust your dose or permanently stop your treatment of dasatinib depending on your response to treatment and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.
 Continue to take dasatinib even if you feel well.
 Do not stop taking dasatinib without talking to your doctor.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.